Meeting Time: December 04, 2019 at 5:00pm PST

 • Default_avatar

-Guest Account over 4 years ago
+Guest Account about 5 years ago

 Utah and Ohio found the Housing First models to be successful with case management to help people navigate addiction, health, employment, etc.